d-morrison/IntroStatActivities/_book/07-inference-2cat.md

 \newpage

-## Helmet Use and Head Injuries
+## Helmet use and head injuries
-In "Helmet Use and Risk of Head Injuries in Alpine Skiers and Snowboarders" by Sullheim et. al., in the Journal of the American Medical Association, Vol. 295, No. 8, we can see the results from a random sample 3562 skiers and snowboarders involved in accidents.
+In "Helmet Use and Risk of Head Injuries in Alpine Skiers and Snowboarders" by Sullheim et. al., in the *Journal of the American Medical Association*, Vol. 295, No. 8 (2006), we can see the results from a random sample 3562 skiers and snowboarders involved in accidents.

 |                | Helmet Use | No Helmet Use | Total |
 |:--------------:|:----------:|:-------------:|:-----:|